Automated Neuropsychological Assessment Metrics

-Automated Neuropsychological Assessment Metrics (ANAM), is a library of computer-based assessments of cognitive domains including attention, concentration, reaction time, memory, processing speed, and decision-making.
+Automated Neuropsychological Assessment Metrics (ANAM) is a library of computer-based assessments of cognitive domains including attention, concentration, reaction time, memory, processing speed, and decision-making.
 ANAM has been administered nearly two million times in a variety of applications and settings.
-ANAM provides clinicians and researchers with tests to evaluate changes in an individual’s cognitive status over time.
+ANAM provides clinicians and researchers with tests to evaluate changes in an individual's cognitive status over time.

-Components of today’s ANAM design reflect the work of dozens of talented scientists, and ANAM development is guided by public and private sector research.
+ANAM development is guided by public and private sector research.
 Early research versions of ANAM were developed in the U.S. Department of Defense.
 This work was patented by the U.S. Army and exclusively licensed for development and commercialization to benefit the military and the public.
 Through its Technology Transition program, the U.S. Army licensed ANAM exclusively to the University of Oklahoma (OU).

 The OU Center for the Study of Human Operator Performance programmed and tested a robust new ANAM product, including 22 neurocognitive tests, statistical reporting and research support tools.
 Vista LifeSciences (vistalifesciences.com) holds an exclusive license to ANAM from the University of Oklahoma to commercialize the technology and continues to develop and support ANAM.